Anselmoo/spectrafit/README.md

   -sh SHIFT, --shift SHIFT
                         Constant applied energy shift; default to 0.0.
   -c COLUMN COLUMN, --column COLUMN COLUMN
-                        Selected columns for the energy- and intensity-values; default to 0 for energy (x-axis) and 1 for intensity (y-axis).
+                        Selected columns for the energy- and intensity-values;
+                        default to 0 for energy (x-axis) and 1 for intensity (y-axis).
   -sep { ,,,;,:,|, ,s+}, --separator { ,,,;,:,|, ,s+}
                         Redefine the type of separator; default to ' '.
   -dec {.,,}, --decimal {.,,}
                         Type of decimal separator; default to '.'.
   -hd HEADER, --header HEADER
                         Selected the header for the dataframe; default to None.
-  -np, --noplot         No plotting the spectra and the fit of `spectrafit`.
-  -v, --version         Display the current version of `spectrafit`.
-  -vb, --verbose        Display the initial configuration parameters as a dictionary.
   -g {0,1,2}, --global {0,1,2}
                         Perform a global fit over the complete dataframe.
 The options are '0' for classic fit (default).
 The option '1' for global fitting with auto-definition of the peaks depending on the column size and '2' for self-defined global fitting routines.
+  -auto, --autopeak     Auto detection of peaks in the spectra based on `SciPy`.
+                        The position, height, and width are used as estimation for the `Gaussian` models.The default option is 'False' for  manual peak definition.
+  -np, --noplot         No plotting the spectra and the fit of `spectrafit`.
+  -v, --version         Display the current version of `spectrafit`.
+  -vb, --verbose        Display the initial configuration parameters as a
+                        dictionary.
 ```

-## Documentation:
+## Documentation

 Please see the [extended documentation](https://anselmoo.github.io/spectrafit/)
 for the full usage of `SpectraFit`.